-- Drain pears, reserving 2 tablespoons of the syrup.
+Drain pears, reserving 2 tablespoons of the syrup.
 Combine the pears and reserved syrup with vinegar, oil, wine, salt and pepper in a blender; blend until smooth.
 Stir in chives.

+Ingredient Note: If you do not have any nut oil on hand, use extra-virgin olive oil.
 Nut oils: Oils pressed from hazelnuts and walnuts add a special fragrance to salad dressings.
 And from a nutritional point of view, they are a good choice because they contain a high ratio of monounsaturated fats.
 Nut oils are available in specialty stores—be prepared, they can be expensive.
 Nut oils are prone to rancidity, so store them in the refrigerator.